-Siskiyou County Code, Section 10-6.1502(h)(6) requires one off-street parking space for the vacation rental plus one additional space for each of the available sleeping rooms.
-Two sleeping rooms are within the proposed vacation rental; therefore, a total of three off-street parking spaces are required.
-Adequate off-street parking exists in the driveway.
-This requirement is itemized in Exhibit A-1 as Condition of Approval Number 7 and made a part of this written staff report.
+Siskiyou County Code, Section 10-6.1502(h)(6) requires one off-street parking space for the short-term vacation rental plus one additional space for each of the available sleeping rooms.
+Three sleeping rooms are within the proposed vacation rental; therefore, a total of four off-street parking spaces are required.
+Adequate off-street parking exists in the designated parking areas on the east side of the house.
+This requirement is itemized in Exhibit A-1 as Condition of Approval number 7 and made a part of this staff report.